haozhen315/CCAM-China-Catchment-Attributes-and-Meteorology-dataset/README.md

-# CCAM: China Basin Attributes and Meteorology dataset
+# CCAM: China Catchment Attributes and Meteorology dataset

 Accompanying code for our paper: